Rōmusha: History

-The practice of unpaid corvée labor had been common during the colonial period of the Netherlands East Indies.
+The practice of unpaid corvée labor had been common during the colonial period of the Dutch East Indies.
 Any wages paid to the rōmusha failed to keep pace with inflation, and they were often forced to work while exposed to hazardous conditions with inadequate food, shelter or medical care.
 The general Japanese treatment of laborers was poor.
 The rōmusha were supplemented by unpaid laborers, the kinrōhōshi, who performed mostly menial labour.
 The kinrōhōshi were recruited for a briefer duration than the rōmusha by means of neighborhood associations known as tonarigumi, and were theoretically volunteers, although considerable social coercion was applied to "volunteer" as a show of loyalty to the Japanese cause.
 During 1944, the number of kinrōhōshi in Java amounted approximately to 200,000 people.
 The brutality of the rōmusha and other forced labor systems was a major reason for the great death rate among Indonesians during the Japanese occupation.
 A later UN report stated that four million people died in Indonesia as a result of the Japanese occupation.
 In addition to this, around 2.4 million people died in Java from famine during 1944–45.

-From 1944, the PETA also utilized thousands of rōmusha for the construction of military facilities, and for economic projects to help make Java more self-sufficient due to Allied blockades.
+From 1944, the Defenders of the Homeland also utilized thousands of rōmusha for the construction of military facilities, and for economic projects to help make Java more self-sufficient due to Allied blockades.

 The Japanese military made extensive use of such forced labor for the construction of the Burma-Thailand Railway during 1942–43, and the Sumatra Railway in 1943–45.
 The death rate among rōmusha from atrocities, starvation, and disease was much greater than the death rate among Allied prisoners of war.